diesel-rs/diesel/README.md

 [![Build Status](https://travis-ci.org/sgrif/diesel.svg)](https://travis-ci.org/sgrif/diesel)
 [Documentation](http://sgrif.github.io/diesel/diesel/index.html)

 This is an early stage ORM in Rust.
-It is poorly documented, and rapidly iterating.
-I would love early feedback on usage.
-Help in documenting current usage would also be welcomed.
+I would love early feedback on usage, so we can stabilize the API.

 The goal is to take a different approach here.
 This is not a port of Active Record or Hibernate.
 This is an attempt to find what a "Rust ORM" is.
 So far,